dgcamacho/so2021/exercises/sheet8.md

 - Create a *Makefile* that describes how to compile your code.
 Therefore, list *targets* for each class type implementation, e.g. `Rational.o` depending on the corresponding source code and a target for the executable that depend on the `main.cc` source code and on the other targets.

+### Bonus questions:
+- Can you generalize the test to not just test for the group properties, w.r.t. `operator+` but for a type plus any binary operation?
+What needs to be specified or abstracted in the test functions?
+- Can you list all syntactic requirements for an Abelian Group type?
+Any idea how to test for requirements on types?
+Keywords: concepts, `enable_if`, SFINAE.

 ### Hints
 In order to implement the functions `identity<T>` and `random<T>`, you have to specify the type for which you want to implement